The Barossa’s German early settlers set in motion food and wine traditions that persist to this day.

 Car dealerships and suburban homes dwindle on the drive out of Adelaide heading north-east, giving way to the quaint stone cottages, Lutheran churches and grapevines of the Barossa.
 The luxuriant green of the region’s fields is a fleeting spring gift – to be enjoyed while it lasts.
 Come November, they’ll be yellowed and rustling in the wind, the result of the dry summers the region experiences.

 Named after the Barrosa Ridge in Spain by an Englishman, settled by Germans and blessed by a mild Mediterranean climate, the Barossa Valley, just an hour’s drive from Adelaide, has traditions that run deep.
-Its food and wine culture is derived from deeply rooted conventions of the homegrown, homemade and homespun.
+Its food and wine culture is derived from its foundational conventions of the homegrown, homemade and homespun.

 It’s a place of customs, the observance of which measure the year.
 For example, on the third Sunday of each February, the Barons of Barossa, a wine fraternity founded by local vignerons in 1975, come together to perform the Declaration of Vintage.
 The ritual involves the blessing of the first-plucked grapes in the historic Tabor Church in Tanunda, the parading of said grapes down the main street and the crushing of the grapes at Keil Garden.
 The juice is then sampled and the vintage declared before the vigneron and winemaker of the year are announced.